RblSb/KhaRec/README.md

 ## KhaRec

-Simple way to write graphic2 commands to file and play it.
+Simple way to write graphics2 commands to file and play it.
 Only for fun, html5 and g2 on g4.

 ### Implementation details

-`Graphics2` is overshadowed with almost same code, but has `Recorder.drawImage(img, x, y)` call in `drawImage` function, same for other commands from `rec.Command` (no primitives currently). `Recorder` does nothing if not activated in user code.
+`Graphics2` is shadowed with almost same code, but has `Recorder.drawImage(img, x, y)` call in `drawImage` function, same for other commands from `rec.Command` (no font/drawString currently). `Recorder` does nothing if not activated in user code.
 After activation it start writing some commands into `FastFloat` array and then saves it to a file with compression. `Player` just reads that array and run a record in the loop.

 ### Usage